shavidze/datalog-js/README.md

 ## Datalog-JS

-This project provides a mechanism to match patterns against triples using a given context, primarily used in semantic web applications.
-It efficiently handles variable bindings, ensuring accurate matches and updating the context with new bindings as necessary.
+This project, inspired by the [Datalog.js blog](https://www.instantdb.com/essays/datalogjs), matches patterns against triples in semantic web contexts.
+It manages variable bindings efficiently, guarantees precise matches, and updates the context with new bindings as needed.

----

 ### Pseudo Algorithm